 Descripción del trabajo

-Prepare analysis plans and write detailed specifications for analysis files, tables, listings and figures.
+Develop statistical methods sections of protocols and review case report forms (CRFs).
+Prepare analysis plans and write specifications for analysis files, tables, and figures.
+Communicate with clients regarding study protocol or statistical analysis issues as they arise.
+Communicate with study team members regarding study execution as it relates to timelines, data quality, and interpretation of results.
 Interpret analyses and write statistical sections of study reports.
+Accountable for controlling costs and maximizing revenue recognition.
 Provide training, guidance and mentorship to lower level and new staff.

 Production of High-Quality Deliverables: Completes and reviews more complex assigned tasks with a focus on accuracy.
 Conducts all appropriate validation requirements, according to Standard Operating Procedures (SOPs), for each task undertaken.
 Checks programming logs for cleanliness and correct processing of data.
 Inputs into Data Issues log and follows issues to appropriate resolution.